-This award from the Division of Chemistry (CHE) of the National Science Foundation (NSF) supports a Research Experience for Undergraduates (REU) Site at Georgia Southern University called CEMITURE (CollaborativE Multidisciplinary Investigations Through Undergraduate Research Experiences).
-The program is led by mentors in chemistry, biology, engineering, and environmental toxicology.
-These accomplished professionals will engage participants in intensive research and professional development activities which will promote their growth as scientists.
+This award from the Division of Chemistry (CHE) of the National Science Foundation (NSF) supports a Research Experience for Undergraduates (REU) Site at Georgia Southern (GS) University called CEMITURE (CollaborativE Multidisciplinary Investigations Through Undergraduate Research Experiences).
+The program is led by mentors in the Chemistry and Biochemistry Department.

 Click here for the official award abstract from NSF.

-Last updated: 1/9/2018
+Last updated: 9/18/2018